sematic-ai/sematic/docs/deploy.md

 Before you proceed, the following must be true:

-* The Sematic web app is deployed.
+- The Sematic web app is deployed.
 See
   [Deploy the web app](#deployment-option-2-sematic-with-cloud-execution).

-* You have an S3 bucket and you and nodes in your Kubernetes cluster have read and write permissions to it.
+- You have an S3 bucket and you and nodes in your Kubernetes cluster have read and write permissions to it.

-* You have a container registry (e.g. AWS Elastic Container Registry) and you have write access, and nodes in yout Kubernetes cluster have read access to it.
+- You have a container registry (e.g. AWS Elastic Container Registry) and you have write access, and nodes in yout Kubernetes cluster have read access to it.

+- You have `sematic_pipeline` bazel targets defined as described in [Container Images](./container-images.md).
+This will enable `bazel run` commands to execute the launch script to start your cloud jobs.

+{% hint style="warning" %}

+Sematic plans to support other ways to produce container images besides bazel, but for now it is required for cloud execution.

+{% endhint %}

 When you are set, the following settings should be visible to Sematic